 - It must mean something about me.

-- I have to do something---make sure it doesn't become a reality
+- I have to do something to make sure it doesn't become a reality.

 - I have to stop having that thought.

 You are battling your mind.
-You think, "Normal people don't have these thoughts".
-You are afraid of the thought, embarrassed, and you think that the thought predicts something about the future.
+You think, "Normal people don't have these thoughts."
+You are afraid of the thought, embarrassed, and you think that it predicts something about your future.
 Maybe the thought means you are dangerous or that you will be punished by God.

 Welcome to the world of "intrusive thoughts."
-Cognitive therapy can help you.
 Your problem is not that you are having intrusive thoughts.
 Your problem is how you are evaluating them, how you are trying to suppress them and how you avoid situations that evoke them.
-The problem is not the thought––it's what you try to do about the thought.
+The problem is not the thought; it's what you try to do about the thought.
+Cognitive therapy can help you.

-2. Thoughts are not the same thing as reality
+- Thoughts are not the same thing as reality.

 Thoughts and reality are not the same.
 If they were, you'd be rich.
 Try to think about a pot of gold.
 Think about it all day.
 Wish for it.
 Pray for it.
 At the end of the day, all you will have are a lot of thoughts.
 You can't take your thoughts to the bank.

-Your idea that thoughts=reality is what Jack Rachman of the University of British Columbia called "thought-action fusion".
-People with obsessive compulsive disorder think, "If I think I will lose control, I will" or "If I think that Satan might possess me, he will".
+Your idea that thoughts equal reality is what Jack Rachman of the University of British Columbia called "thought-action fusion."
+People with obsessive compulsive disorder may think, "If I think I will lose control, I will" or "If I think that Satan might possess me, he will."
 Sorry, it's just a thought.

 Cognitive therapists have been interested in how we evaluate our intrusive thoughts.
-For example, Canadian psychologists Christine Purdon and David Clark have reviewed the research on intrusive thoughts.
+Canadian psychologists Christine Purdon and David Clark, for example, have reviewed the research on intrusive thoughts.
 They find that evaluations and thought-control strategies for intrusive thoughts and images are a core feature of all of the anxiety disorders.
-People with OCD try to suppress and neutralize thoughts and images––often with compulsive rituals.
+People with OCD try to suppress and neutralize thoughts and images, often with compulsive rituals.
 People with social anxiety disorder treat their intrusive thoughts about "appearing anxious" as the equivalent of being humiliated.
 And people with PTSD treat their intrusive images and sensations as evidence that the trauma is happening now.
-It's like we are running away from our minds.

-It's like trying to run away from your hips.
-No matter how fast you run, they're always there.
+Trying to escape these thoughts is like trying to run away from your hips: No matter how fast you run, they're always there.